Discover

 This grand, 22-room coral rock palace on the Ozama River served as the home for Christopher Columbus’s son, Diego, who was the first viceroy of the West Indies.

-Resistencia Dominicana Memorial Museum of Dominican Resistance
+Memorial Museum of Dominican Revolution

 El Museo Memorial de la Resistencia Dominicana celebrates the men and women who defied the brutal dictator Rafael Leonidas Trujillo and his successor Joaquin Balaguer.